Daniel Cohn-Bendit: Early life

 Daniel Cohn-Bendit was born in Montauban, France on 4 April 1945, shortly after the Allied liberation of southern France.

 His parents were German Jews who fled Nazi Germany in 1933.
 His father, Erich Cohn-Bendit, was a Berlin-based lawyer, self-proclaimed atheist and committed Trotskyist who had worked as a defense attorney for the Rote Hilfe and represented Hans Litten.
 His mother, Herta Cohn-Bendit (née David; 1908–1963), was born in Poznań and also worked as a lawyer.
 Several of their relatives who remained in Berlin were deported to Riga in 1942/43, where they either perished or were murdered.

 In Paris, his parents became part of a circle of Jewish intellectuals that included Walter Benjamin, Heinrich Blücher, and philosopher Hannah Arendt, whose works would later strongly influence Daniel.
 After Erich was interned twice in 1939/1940, the family, including Daniel's older brother Gabriel Cohn-Bendit (born 1936), moved to Montauban, near Toulouse.

 Following the war, they relocated to Paris and then to Cailly-sur-Eure in Normandy, where his parents ran a Jewish children's home.
 In 1949, the family returned to Paris when Herta took over the economic management of the Jewish École Maïmonide.
 His parents initially planned to emigrate to the United States and therefore did not apply for French citizenship for Daniel.

 In 1952, Erich established a law practice in Frankfurt, while Herta and Daniel remained in Paris.
 Although his father applied for French citizenship for Daniel in 1958, the application remained incomplete due to missing documentation, leaving him stateless for several years.
 That same year, Daniel and his mother also moved to Frankfurt.
 The move was particularly difficult for the 13-year-old Daniel, who later recalled, "I cried every night...
 Even when one defends immigration, you have to know that it's horrible to be forced to leave.
 It chokes you."

+In 1968, he was one of the vocal figures at the Congress of Carrara, one of the major anarchist congresses of the 20th century - his positions failed to gather broad support and he was broadly put in minority.

 In Germany, he attended the progressive Odenwaldschule in Ober-Hambach near Heppenheim, Hesse.